How to Choose the Right Piano For Me

 Your piano should inspire you to play it before you even sit down.
 If you enjoy playing it, then you will, and practicing won’t feel like an obligatory chore.
 No matter your goal, make sure your instrument doesn’t become the excuse to not practice, or to not play.
 There are many piano choices – proceed wisely and consider what you’d ultimately like to achieve.
 Is it just to play a few simple popular songs, or to take on the challenge of history’s piano masterworks?

 The high-quality woods in a fine piano ensure the longevity of your instrument and the assurance that you will only ever need to buy one.
-It takes a year for skilled artisans to build quality piano; it can take your lifetime to enjoy it fully.
+It takes a year for skilled artisans to build a quality piano; it can take your lifetime to enjoy it fully.

 Many have found that the low-tension scale design and warm sound of the Steinway is the most responsive piano to a musician’s touch; the keys are incredibly sensitive and allow you to express the most subtle nuances of tone and musical composition.
 It feels and sounds like an extension of yourself and will convey the full range of your emotions and talents if you want it to.
 Not everyone will choose Steinway, but if it’s within your reach – we always suggest to at least try it.
 See if you can tell the difference!